elmarx/nodejs-sys/README.md

 This crate needs `llvm` at build-time, since it generates bindings at build-time (by using [bindgen](https://docs.rs/bindgen/)).

-For Debian/Ubuntu that's a simple `apt install llvm`.
+For Debian/Ubuntu that's a simple `apt install llvm libclang-dev`.

 Features
 ========